marinthiercelin/Project_ML/README.md

 # Machine Learning Project on Higgs boson

-Using machine learning techniques viewed in class to classify particules
+Using machine learning techniques viewed in class to classify particules.
+The documentation to any method can be found in the corresponding file accordingly to PEP 257.
+You can also access it though a python2/3 shell after importing it using `help(file.function)`.

 ## Functionalities